docelic/terminfo/README.md

 ## Other projects

-List of interesting or similar projects in no particular order:
+List of interesting or related projects in no particular order:

+- https://github.com/crystallabs/tput - Low-level component for building term/console applications in Crystal
-- https://github.com/crystallabs/crysterm - Console/term toolkit for Crystal
+- https://github.com/crystallabs/term_colors - Term/console color manipulation library for Crystal